 Please note that to facilitate easier browsing and indentification of a relevant case on small devices, we have truncated the summaries which requires you to click "more" to view a full summary.
 If you wish to view these summaries without truncation, click here

-Action vs insurance broker - Applicability of Canadian Maritime Law - Jurisdiction
+Action vs Insurance Broker - Applicability of Canadian Maritime Law - Jurisdiction of Federal Court

 Coastal Float Camps Ltd. v.
 Jardine Lloyd Thompson Canada Inc., 2014 FC 906